TdfGomes/doctor-case-review/README.md

 # App

-This app was build with nodejs with, monogoDB and React.
+This app was build with Nodejs, monogoDB and React.

 ## How to run it